 HOW TO FIND IT:

 Starting at Seven Stars resort, drive towards the main Leeward Highway.
 As you get to the roundabout turn left, drive for about 8 minutes, and on the right hand side, you’ll the sign for The Shore Club.
 Turn in there and drive to the end, then hand a right, then a quick left, you’ll get to the parking lot where you can park your car and walk down the path to the beach.

 2. Leeward Beach

 This is a gorgeous section of the beach to take pictures.
 There’s usually very few people here, and the ‘Emerald Point’ area in particular is very scenic.

 Many visitors are enchanted Leeward Beach northeast of Grace Bay Beach, This is a special place to experience romantic, private walks along the ocean and the endless sand dunes.

-At the end of a quiet walk out to Emerald Point you’ll probably see the TCI Ferry going or coming from North Caicos (check out my video blog on the Ferry Service here) as it leaves from just around the corner through the channel.
+At the end of a quiet walk out to Emerald Point you’ll probably see the TCI Ferry going or coming from North Caicos as it leaves from just around the corner through the channel.

-In the distance, you’ll see Little Water Cay, where iguanas roam free, or the swampy wetlands of Mangrove Cay, where you may be surprised by a dolphin or a rare reddish egret in the remote channels and tidal creeks! (by the way, this is another nice way to spend a half day, rent a kayak or standup paddleboard and head over to the mangroves – quite a unique experience that gets you up close and personal with nature.
+In the distance, you’ll see Little Water Cay, where iguanas roam free, or the swampy wetlands of Mangrove Cay, where you might be surprised by a dolphin or a rare reddish egret in the remote channels and tidal creeks! (by the way, this is another nice way to spend a half day, rent a kayak or standup paddleboard and head over to the mangroves – quite a unique experience that gets you up close and personal with nature.